Isaac-Kingsley007/Intellidoc/README.md

 - 🚧 Document Format Conversion (In Progress)
 - 🛠️ Enhanced Chatbot Capabilities

-Let me know if you'd like any modifications!
+Let Us know if you'd like any modifications!